JankariTech/blog/src/assets/organizeYourCompanyTheGeekWay.md

 - binary files (.odt, .docx, etc.) are hard to diff => use Markdown wherever possible
 - limited formatting, no easy spreadsheet calculations

-But overall it works pretty good for us.
+But overall, it works pretty good for us.
 And here are the rules we are working with:

 ### Commandments

 #### 1. use GIT
 For official work (proposals, policy, procedures, etc.) use GIT where-ever possible.
 We like to use git as it makes it easy to know where the latest documents are and to track all changes.

 #### 2. use text only